UBTA/Scenario/Assets/Frameworks/Character/README.md

 #About

-Scenario.Frameworks.Character is a module based package to create characters under commands control using scenario core.
+`Scenario.Frameworks.Character` is a module based package used to create characters under commands control.

 # Modules